trantorLiu/suggestgrid-ruby/API.md

-## Recommnedation Methods
+## Recommendation Methods
-Recommnedation methods are for getting recommended items for users, or recommended users for items.
+Recommendation methods are for getting recommended items for users, or recommended users for items.
 Refer to [recommendations](http://www.suggestgrid.com/docs/recommendations) for an overview.

 ### Gets Recommended Users